Prerequisite/Corequisite Key

 3 credit hours

-Ethical and moral decision making is an important dilemma that students who enter the criminal justice field will face during their careers.
-The purpose of this course will be to provide students with an understanding of ethics and justice as well as provide them opportunities to discuss ethical decision-making and the implications of such decision-making.
+This course examines ethical and moral decision- making within the criminal justice system.
+Students explore this important dilemma that individuals in the criminal justice field will face during their careers.
+This course provides students with an understanding of ethics and justice as well as provides them opportunities to discuss ethical decision-making and the implications of such decision-making.
 Offered fall.

 CJ 321